Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 Due to the more complicate structure of the right hand side of Eq.~\eqref{eq:3ann_kin_eq}, compared to the $2A\to \emptyset$ case \eqref{eq:rate_alpha}, we are not able to derive the explicit dependence of $C_q$ on $q$ as in Eq.~\eqref{eq:alpha-c-formal}.
 We can, however, understand the fundamental differences in the dynamics of $C_q$ compared to the binary annihilation case by numerically solving Eq.~\eqref{eq:3ann_kin_eq}.
 We show the corresponding results in Fig.~\ref{fig:cq-alpha_3ann}, where we plot the occupation function $C_q$ as a function of $q$ for various values of the rescaled time $\tau$.
 In Fig.~\ref{fig:cq-alpha_3ann}(a), we consider the case of an initial low-temperature state, while in Fig.~\ref{fig:cq-alpha_3ann}(b) a high-temperature initial distribution $C_q(0)$ is taken.
 In both the cases, we see that the distribution develops a double-peak profile with two local maxima at $q=\pm q_0$ with $q_0\neq 0$.
 Apparently for the process $3A\to \emptyset$ the momentum occupation function $C_q(\tau)$ never approaches a gaussian form even when $C_q(0)$ is peaked around $q=0$.
+This result is in stark contrast with the case of binary annihilation discussed in Eq.~\eqref{eq:alpha-c-formal}, and it shows that for three-body annihilation the occupation function in momentum space $C_q(\tau)$ never assumes a Maxwell-Boltzmann distribution.
+The fermionic gas subject to weak three-body annihilation is therefore never described by the statistical distribution of a classical low-temperature gas.
 As the temperature $T$ increases, cf. Fig.~\ref{fig:cq-alpha_3ann}(a) and \ref{fig:cq-alpha_3ann}(b), the double-peak shape of $C_q$ does not change, while the decay of $C_q$ accelerates.
 This is caused by the fact that at higher temperatures, higher momenta are initially excited and these momenta decay faster, as commented also for the process $2A\to\emptyset$ in Subsec.~\ref{subsec:2bresults}.

+Accordingly also the particle density $n(\tau)$ decays faster in time $\tau$ upon increasing the temperature.
+This is shown in Fig.~\ref{fig:alpha_3ann}(a).
+The fundamental difference, however, compared to the binary annihilation case in Eq.~\eqref{eq:n_th_a} and Fig.~\ref{fig:alpha} is that the ensuing decay law is not algebraic for every value of the temperature $T$.
+This is shown in Fig.~\ref{fig:alpha_3ann}(b), where we plot the effective exponent $\delta(\tau)$ as a function of $\tau \leq 10$ for the same values of $T$ used in panel (a).
+We see that in the time window shown $\delta(\tau)$ decreases without converging to any value, in stark contrast with the case of Fig.~\ref{fig:alpha}(b) for $2A \to \emptyset$ for which the effective exponent rapidly converges to $-1/2$.